knowthelist/fhem-tablet-ui/README.md

 - **data-colors** : a array of color values to affect the colour of the label according to the limit value
 - **data-limits** : a array of numeric values to affect the colour of the label
 - **data-unit** : add a unit after a numeric value. use encoded strings e.g. "%B0C%0A"
-- **class**     : small, large, big, bigger, thin, red, green, blue, darker, timestamp
+- **class**     : small, large, big, bigger, thin, red, green, blue, darker, timestamp, w1x, w2x, w3x

 ####Select widgets
 - **data-get**  : name of the reading that get the selected item of the list